toshiakit/MatGPT/README.md

 * If you want suggestion for follow-up questions in the response, check `Suggest follow-up questions` checkbox.
 Suggested questions appear as clickable buttons.
 You can copy a suggested question to the prompt box by clicking it.
 * If your prompt is intended to generate MATLAB code, check `Test Generated MATLAB Code` checkbox to test the returned code.
 * The `Usage` tab shows the number of tokens used in the current chat session.
-* Add stop sequences in `Advanced` tab to specify the sequences where the API will stop generating further tokens
+* Add stop sequences in `Advanced` tab to specify the sequences where the API will stop generating further tokens.
 4. Continue the conversation by keep adding more prompts and clicking `Send`.
 5. You can right-click or double-click a chat in the left navigation panel to rename, delete, or save the chat to a text file.
 6. When you close the app, the chat will be saved and will be reloaded into the left nav when you relaunch the app.